StizziAlexi/Ampli-Son/README.md

 # Ampli-Son
 Creation of an audio amplifier and an audio speaker

-I use a LM4766 from Texas Instrument and use a speaker found on internet;
+I use a LM4766 from Texas Instrument and speakers found on internet;